department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 <h3 itemprop="name">Can I get this benefit?</h3>
 <div itemprop="itemListElement">

-You can get this benefit if:
+You can get this benefit if **both of the following are true for you**:
 - You qualify for the maximum benefit rate under the Post-9/11 GI Bill, **and**
 - Your school takes part in the Yellow Ribbon Program and has confirmed your enrollment with us.